syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 * [CurrentIndex]() - Gets the selected data point orseries index.
 * [PreviousIndex]() - Gets the previous selected data point or series index.
-* [Cancel]() - Gets or Sets a value that indicates whether the selection should be canceled.
+* [Cancel]() - Gets or sets a value that indicates whether the selection should be canceled.

 ### SelectionChanged